KevinZav/bakk/README.md

 $ npm run test:cov
 ```

+## Environments
+If you want to know what environments are availables you should check this file: [Environments type](src/configuration/environment/environment.type.ts)

+### Variables
+All variables that you should define are defined in [Environment example file](.env.example)

 ## Implementations

 This project uses Prisma ORM for database management and Cloudinary for upload files.
 If you want to use new tools you should uninstall this one.